 New York is easy too – you can get married 24 hours after getting a standard marriage license there.
 Obviously, you need to take into account any difficulties getting to the USA in the first place, but once you’re in New York or Vegas it’s simple.

-Find out more about getting married in Cyprus here, at Tie the Knot Cyprus.
+Find out more about getting married in Cyprus at Tie the Knot Cyprus.

 On the border of Spain, Gibraltar offers a more simple legal process than its neighbouring country.
-There is no long residency requirement, and you have the option to hold a Spanish wedding reception after you’re married.
+There is no long residency or religious requirements, and you have the option to hold a Spanish wedding reception after you’re married.
 You can apply to marry in Gibraltar three months to one day prior to your ceremony.
 One requirement is that you need to provide the Registrar with evidence you are staying in the country the night before or after your ceremony.

 New Zealand’s easy legal requirements are nearly as famous as its scenery – you don’t even need to show your ID to get married here.
 If you have been married before, ensure you bring the relevant documentation.
 Like many countries, you will need to bring a Notice of Intended Marriage, and arrange for a marriage license and certificate before the ceremony.

-Obviously, travel regulations change regularly and you should always double check the current legal requirements of the country you want to get married abroad in.
-Read on to find out how we can help you make the right choice.
-We can advise whether the above countries need a simple notarisation, an apostille stamp, or a more complex consular legalisation.
+Obviously, travel regulations change regularly and you should always double-check the current legal requirements of the country you want to get married abroad in.
+We can advise whether the above countries need notarisation, an apostille stamp, or more complex consular legalisation.

 Can we help with getting married abroad?

-MSC Notaries offer translation, notary services and document legalisation for a variety of countries.
-We can help you gather documents needed to get married abroad, translate if needed, and make sure they’re properly certified for that country.
+MSC Notaries offer translation, notary services, and document legalisation for a variety of countries.
+We can help you gather the documents needed to get married abroad, translate if needed, and make sure they’re properly certified for your chosen country.

 Countries overseas need different ‘levels’ of legalisation for documents, so while some countries may only need documents to be notarised by a notary, others may need an apostille stamp from the Foreign and Commonwealth Office (FCO).

 Some countries, for example outside the Hague Convention, will need an extra level of legalisation on top of this.
-It’s a confusing process, but basically an apostille stamp certifies the public officer (e.g. notary’s or registrar’s signature), and then consular legalisation certifies the apostille stamp.
+An apostille stamp certifies the public officer (e.g. notary’s or registrar’s signature) and is followed by consular legalisation that certifies the apostille stamp.
 MSC Notaries can help to ensure the process is carried out correctly and your documents will still be legal once they’re overseas.
-It’s often quicker and easier to translate, notarise and legalise documents all-in-one.
+It’s often quicker and easier to translate, notarise and legalise documents all in one.